IDENTITYDIAGRAM MAPPING EXTERNAL REFERENCES

 Framework referenceSysFEAT Description

-The course of actions of a Behavior is constrained ( Rule Enforcement) by the application of Behavioral Rules that define what is allowed and not allowed to do.
+The course of actions of a Behavior Type is constrained ( Rule Enforcement) by the application of Behavioral Rules that define what is allowed and not allowed to do.

 Individual Behavior